qwe2820435o2/SceneGuide/Design/Feed Streaming Design/Feed Streaming Design (3) - Feed Push.md

 Artist's new album release, follow, comment, application private message, etc.

 Insert the corresponding user's message into the Redis List

+The system message scenarios are as follows:
+The World Cup event has started and the latest version of the App has been released

+Insert system messages into the corresponding Redis List by country
 ```

 ### 3.2 Data Structure